-Addison is a somewhat small town located in the state of Texas.
-With a population of 15,518 people and four constituent neighborhoods, Addison is the 185th largest community in Texas.
+Addison is a medium-sized town located in the state of Texas.
+With a population of 17,012 people and five constituent neighborhoods, Addison is the 177th largest community in Texas.

 Addison home prices are not only among the most expensive in Texas, but Addison real estate also consistently ranks among the most expensive in America.